tstrohmeier/docker-spark-development/examples/python/README.md

 ```
     volumes:
-      ## ./src is the folder of your gradle project
+      ## ./src is the folder of your pyspark project
       - .:/home/spark
 ```